Uncia-SaaS/.github/README.md

 ### Cloud Conformity Report

-- **Access**: Project Owners/Editors can consult the report after the specified interval.
+- **Access**: Application document Owners/Editors can consult the report after the specified interval.
 - **Sections**:
-  - **Build Alignment**: Shows discrepancies between the project and Azure resources.
+  - **Build Alignment**: Shows discrepancies between the application document and Azure resources.
   - **Logs**: Records ongoing changes and issues.
 - **Alignment Process**:
   - **Discrepancies**: Must be resolved for the version to be considered deployed.